 Located 10 km from the urban center, this ancient Roman maritime villa-type settlement dates back to the I-V centuries A.D.
 Structures of workshops, ovens and warehouses have been excavated, linked to an agro-marine economy with production of wine, oil and trade by sea.

-Many findings from these sites are exhibited in the Archaeological Museum of Dénia, organized by periods – Iberian, Roman, Islamic and medieval – located in the Casa de la Marquesa (Cavallers Street 3) and associated with the Castle as the main museum space.
+Many findings from these sites are exhibited in the Archaeological Museum of Dénia, organized by periods – Iberian, Roman, Islamic and Medieval – located in the Casa de la Marquesa (Cavallers Street 3) and associated with the Castle as the main museum space.